 3. Most of an individual’s laughter power does not come from the words alone – it comes from the expressive traits of the comedian.

-4. Most stand-up comedy material that is developed by a comedian for their own sense of humor and natural expressive comedy traits won’t usually read funny from a piece of paper.
+4. Most stand-up comedy material that is produced by a comedian for their own sense of humor and natural expressive comedy traits won’t usually read funny from a piece of paper.

 Subsequently, you can’t expect to use some “one size fits all” joke writing process to get the laughter results you want with your stand-up comedy material.
 But if you want to keep on searching for that sort of thing…

 If you want to understand exactly what I am talking about in this article, just take some time and review the 5 free lessons in the Killer Stand-up Online Course.

 Unfortunately, most comedians are under the false impression that they have to “write stand-up comedy jokes” in the literary sense for a number a reasons: